 New!
-In 2025, your yearly out-of-pocket drug costs will be capped at \$2,000.
-Once you reach this limit in 2025 (from your out-of-pocket spending plus certain payments other people or entities make, including Medicare's Extra Help program) you won't have to pay a copayment or coinsurance for covered Part D drugs for the rest of the calendar year.
+Your yearly out-of-pocket drug costs for drugs covered by your plan are capped at \$2,000 in 2025.
+Once you reach this limit (from your out-of-pocket spending plus certain payments other people or entities make, including Medicare's Extra Help program), you won't have to pay a copayment or coinsurance for covered Part D drugs for the rest of the calendar year.